engineeringwabe/engineeringwabe.github.io/_projects/Geometry_Study/index.md

 ---
 layout: post
+title: "Composite Heat Shield Using FDM"
+description: >
-title: Composite Heat Shield Using FDM description:This project investigates the use of Fused Deposition Modeling (FDM) to fabricate heat shield tiles featuring bio-inspired geometries.
+  This project investigates the use of Fused Deposition Modeling (FDM) to fabricate heat shield tiles featuring bio-inspired geometries.
 By conducting controlled thermal tests on a range of geometrical designs, the study aims to identify configurations that best preserve structural integrity over time.
-This research integrates additive manufacturing with nature inspired engineering to advance lightweight, thermally robust solutions for aerospace and other high-temperature applications.
+This research integrates additive manufacturing with nature-inspired engineering to advance lightweight, thermally robust solutions for aerospace and other high-temperature applications.
 skills:
   - CAD & 3D Modeling
   - ANSYS Simulations